ryanatkn/corpus-activity-streams/README.md

 ## todo

+- Clicking #hashlinks navigates like you'd expect, but browser nav backward/forward doesn't work.
+- Make it more usable as a library.
+  Right now, developer users must import individual TypeScript modules.
+  It should be published in a more standard npm-friendly way.
 - Currently this uses an inefficient codegen solution (that was quick to implement!) to output Svelte components to `src/notes`, bloating the JS payload, but all it's doing is injecting the `EntityLink` Svelte components into otherwise plain HTML.